Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 The oily skin benefits (are all overstated)

-The theory about lemon juice reducing oily skin has been circulating the internet for years, and it most likely came from this study on nobiletin.
+The theory about reducing oily skin has been circulating the internet for years, and it most likely came from this study on nobiletin.
 Nobiletin is a flavonoid antioxidant found in a variety of citrus fruits like bitter oranges and blood oranges.

 Why bread and pasta are a massive cause of acne